-Requirement Minimum Value Physical memory (RAM) 512 MB minimum, 1 GB recommended On Windows Vista and Windows Server 2008, the minimum requirement is 1 GB.
-Virtual memory Double the amount of RAM Hard disk space Total ranges from 280-855 MB.
+Requirement Minimum Value

+Physical memory (RAM) 1 GB mininum

+Virtual memory Double the amount of RAM

+Hard disk space Total ranges from 280-855 MB.
 See Table 2-2 for details.

-Video adapter 256 colors Processor AMD64, or Intel Extended Memory 64 Technology (EM64T)
+Video adapter 256 colors

+Processor Intel Itanium 2 or later

-Hard Disk Space Requirements
+2.1.1 Hard Disk Space Requirements

 This section lists system requirements for Windows platforms that use the NT File System (NTFS) file systems.
+FAT32 space requirements are slightly larger.
 Oracle recommends installing Oracle components on NTFS.
-NTFS allows for strong security of database files, trace files, incident data, and so on, stored in Oracle home.

 The NTFS system requirements listed in this section are more accurate than the hard disk values reported by the Oracle Universal Installer Summary window.
-The Summary window does not include the space required to create a database or the size of compressed files that are expanded on the hard drive.
+The Summary window does not include accurate values for disk space, the space required to create a database, or the size of compressed files that are expanded on the hard drive.